 Organizational Behaviour and Management

-This course will give the students a good platform for further studies in applied social sciences.
+This course is designed to give an introduction and overview of the important topics and concepts in the field of OB, and a good platform for further studies in applied social sciences.

 - What is Organizational Behaviour